What is typhoid fever?

-However, S. Typhi is commonly resistant to several antibiotics, including cotrimoxazole, ampicillin, and chloramphenicol, and sometimes quinolones (eg ciprofloxacin).
+However, S. typhi is commonly resistant to several antibiotics, including trimethoprim + sulphamethoxazole, ampicillin, and chloramphenicol, and sometimes quinolones (eg, ciprofloxacin).

 Prevention of typhoid fever is mainly achieved through vaccination and avoidance of high-risk foods.

-Travellers to at risk countries, eg South America and South East Asia, are strongly recommended to be vaccinated in advance of travel.
-Two forms are available:
+Travellers to at-risk countries, for example, in South America and South-East Asia, are strongly recommended to be vaccinated in advance of travel.
+Two forms of salmonella vaccine are available: